eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/configuration.rst

 XML Data Types
 --------------

-In order to explicitly specify a Data Type for a topic, XML files with data type descriptions could be uploaded.
+In order to explicitly specify a Data Type for a topic, XML files with data type descriptions could be imported.
 Using the buttons :code:`Include File` or :code:`Include Directory` the user can select an XML file or all the XML files in a directory, and they will be parsed by |fastdds| and their data types will be known for the application hereinafter.